Kapiushon86/Rage-Trainer-GTAV/README.md

 I’m focusing on my new project now, RageMenu, a mod menu for Red Dead Redemption 2 made in C++.
 C++ gets rid of the limits I ran into with C#, so I’m excited to see where it goes.

 Thanks to everyone who used RageTrainer!

+Also ps its not that well organized lol.